Saraloekken/DHIS2-health-app/README.md

 When a health worker or a contact tracers follows up on a case, they can click the blue "tracker caption" button.
 This will take them directly to the tracker capture app, where they can edit the case info, set a new date for follow-up or mark the case as recovered.

+Usage of the different statuses in the table:
+SCHEDULE - events with due date in the future, and no event date OVERDUE - events with due date in the past, and no event date ACTIVE - events with an event date, that is not COMPLETE (independent of due date) VISITED - special case of ACTIVE, you can treat it as ACTIVE

 ## Credits:
 Wahed Mangal (teaching assistant)